pedrofilipefontes/tic-tac-toe/README.md

 # Tic Tac Toe

 This is a Tic Tac Toe game made with the purpose of improving coding skills and having fun at the same time!
 The game is a classic to be played with friends or alone if you will.
 Each player marks an "O" or an "X" in the table.
 The first to complete a row in any direction, wins the game.
-Here is a demo link of the project: https://still-island-57296.herokuapp.com/
+[Here is a demo link of the project](https://still-island-57296.herokuapp.com/)

 ## Getting Started